Add up the advantages: 2 areas of expertise, 1 serious career edge.

 - Nestle Purina Petcare

-What can you do with a degree in Accounting and Financial Management?
+What can you do with a degree in accounting?

-If you complete both the AFM and the 8-month Master of Accounting (MAcc) programs, you don’t need to take the 2-year CPA Professional Education Program.
+If you complete both the AFM and the eighth-month Master of Accounting (MAcc) programs, you don’t need to take the two-year CPA Professional Education Program.
 Instead, you can proceed directly to the CPA Final Exam (CFE) as soon as you graduate.

 Waterloo Accounting and Financial Management (AFM) graduates often pursue careers in finance, accountancy, consulting, and auditing to kickstart their careers.
-As AFM grads progress through their careers, they work in industry in the areas of consulting, finance, and accountancy.
-They typically work in banks, business advisory firms, and insurance companies, and more.
+As AFM grads progress through their careers, they commonly work in consulting, finance, and accounting in banks, business advisory firms, insurance companies, and more.